azamatolegen/pyspark-churn-prediction/README.md

-# pyspark-churn-prediction
+# Churn Prediction with PySpark

 ### Project Overview
 Churn Prediction is a very common problem in nowadays business, and has been applied widely.
-The project aims to explore user interaction data to identify customer churn.

-I’m about to build an end-to-end machine learning model to predict churn customer based on a sample dataset of Sparkify users data and the Apache Spark Machine Learning framework.
+In this project I’m about to build an end-to-end machine learning model to predict churn customer based on a sample dataset of Sparkify users data and the Apache Spark Machine Learning framework.
 The model is capable of predict which users is likely to churn the music application service.
-PySpark is used to clean, wrangle and process data and perform modeling and tuning to build a churn prediction model.

 The dataset contains logs of user interaction.
 Using the user logs, we need to identify customers with propensity to churn so they can be offered promotions.
 We can identify factors which are significant indicators for churn.
-In Part I we only use a subset of data (128MB) to train our churn prediction models locally with Spark.
+In Part I we only use a subset of data (~128MB) to train our churn prediction models locally to save cost.
-Part II specifically focuses on handling the full dataset (12G), where we deploy a cluster on a cloud service.
+In PART II we will train our predictive model on a large dataset (~12GB) of customer’s activities on a cloud service to take full advantage of Spark’s distributed computing framework.

+PySpark is used to clean, wrangle and process data and perform modeling and tuning to build a churn prediction model.

 ### Part I
 This part will serve as an exploration of how to make a churn-prediction model using PySpark, with the following steps included: